 Traffic accidents, particularly distracted driving accidents, continue to be a serious problem in Ohio.
 Traffic accident fatalities in 2019 have surpassed 2018 by more than 50, with 1,119 deaths reported this year, compared to 1,068 deaths in 2018.
 In a recent story on NBC4I, Governor Mike DeWine lamented that “Distracted driving involving smartphones is, without a doubt, a major contributing factor to this increase in traffic fatalities.”

 Along with more than 1,000 fatalities each year, there are thousands more serious injuries caused by several hundred thousand traffic collisions.
-These accidents cause Ohio an estimated $13 billion per year in lost earnings and increased healthcare.
+These accidents cause Ohio an estimated $13 billion per year in lost earnings and increased healthcare costs.

 - Stay off your phone while driving

 - Never drive under the influence of alcohol or drugs

 - Do not speed or run red lights